 Wendy Torrance is the mother of Danny and the wife of Jack Torrance.
 She accompanies her husband to his new seasonal job at the Overlook Hotel.
 Throughout the course of the novel, readers learn about Wendy’s relationship with her mother, a difficult one, and her relationship with her husband.
 Their marriage began happily, but Jack started drinking after their son was born.

 Wendy experienced resentment and embarrassment at her husband’s drinking and even considered divorcing him.
 She is willing to travel with her husband to his new job despite her depression and general unhappiness with her marriage.

 She experiences intense worry for her son, whose arm was broken by his drunk father only months ago.
-She suspects that her husband has begun abusing her son after Danny experiences an assault at the hands of a supernatural entity.
+She suspects that her husband has begun abusing her son after Danny experienced an assault at the hands of a supernatural entity.

 Wendy experiences an attack by her possessed husband towards the end of the novel.
-But, she maintains her strength and escapes the hotel with her son.
+But she maintains her strength and escapes the hotel with her son.

 Dick Hallorann is the chef at the Overlook Hotel.
 Danny and his parents meet Dick when they arrive there for the winter season.
-He has the “shine,” as Danny does.
+He has the “shine” as Danny does.
 This means that he can read people’s thoughts and sense their emotions.
-But, his abilities are not as strong as the five-year-old’s.
+But, his abilities are not as strong as the five-year-olds.
 He helps Danny understand his powers while also warning him about the supernatural darkness that resides within the hotel.
 He is able to pass telepathic messages back and forth with Danny across long distances.

 When Dick Hallorann returns to the hotel, after feeling that Danny needs help, he goes up against Danny’s father, Jack, and the animal topiaries in front of the hotel.
 He’s nearly killed, but he escapes the hotel along with Wendy and Danny.
 He is one of Stephen King’s most memorable secondary characters.